chef/automate/components/docs-chef-io/content/automate/High_Availability.md

 The Chef Automate Clusters is a professional services solution offering installation, high availability, system uptime/ scale-out performance, maintenance, and disaster recovery capabilities.

-It includes the Chef Server API to simplify the Chef Infrastructure and is built for customers with more than 10,000 chef-client nodes.
+It includes the Chef Infra Server API to simplify the Chef Infrastructure and is built for customers with more than 10,000 chef-client nodes.
 You can configure it in the private data center or preferred cloud.

 ### Performance and Scalability